mesosphere-backup/oscon-smack-stack/lab1-dcos-cluster.md

 In this lab you will install and configure 7 AWS instances as your DC/OS cluster.
 Installing and configuring the DC/OS Cluster will be a 3 step process:

-1. Clone the Ansible scripts onto the boostrap node.
+1. Add the server's private IPadresses to the playbooks.
-2. Add the server's private IPadresses to the playbooks, then run Ansible.
+2. Run Ansible.
 3. Install the DC/OS CLI on the bootstrap node.

 Finally, if you have extra time you can explore the DC/OS UI, try out the DC/OS